Cagle Rural Reading is a non-profit with the mission of promoting literacy through technology.

 Zane Cagle is a 1994 graduate of Stockton High School in Stockton, Missouri Many of Zane’s high school and college teachers and friends know t Zane struggled with literacy well into his college years.
 His struggle to learn to read and process information was not a reflection on his academic institutions.
 He feels his teachers, friends and family assisted a great deal in helping him overcome his literacy challenges.
 Zane stated, “I could not have done it alone.
 Not being able to read was something that I hid and quite honestly, I deflected attention from it through active participation in sports and other school activities—I was embarrassed.
 How did I not learn to read when all of the students around me could?”
 Zane now has a deeper understanding of his experiences as he explains, “Through my struggle, I had to overcome many challenges both socially and academically.
 I am a better person from those experiences, however, if our non –profit can assist one person so they do not have to carry around the stigma of being a “non-reader”, then we will feel successful”, Zane further said.
 “Not being able to read is a lot to carry around personally.
 As I have children of my own, success in literacy has become increasingly important to me for my children, my client’s children and community”.

-The Board of Directors include: President, Dr. Jo Nell Wood, Associate Professor at Saint Louis University; Vice-President, Dr. Scott Hayes, Assistant Superintendent, Gasconade County R-II School District; Secretary/Treasurer, Dr. Jo Cagle, The Cagle Law Firm; and members: Mary Scheetz, The Waters Foundation; and Rena Rockwell, Director of Professional Development of Ritenour Public Schools.
+The Board of Directors include: President, Dr. Jo Nell Wood, Associate Professor at Saint Louis University; Vice-President, Mary Scheetz, The Waters Foundation; Secretary/Treasurer, Dr. Jo Cagle, The Cagle Law Firm; and; and Rena Rockwell, Director of Professional Development of Ritenour Public Schools.
 The board members have an educational background with years of expertise from which they developed the mission, grant process and grant evaluation.
 The actual grant overview, application and evaluation are available to anyone or group who wishes to have more information or apply.
 The Board of Directors has complete discretionary power to review grant applications and award funding.

 What is the funding source for Cagle Rural Reading?

-A portion of Zane’s attorney fees from large settlements and trial verdicts are directly donated to Cagle Rural Reading foundation.
-Grant applications are submitted to the Board of Directors for review and rating.
-Grant applications are reviewed and recipients notified and awarded.
-Applcations are taken year round with a submission deadline each year of October 1.
+Zane contributes a portion of his attorney fee from large settlements and trial verdicts directly to The Cagle Rural Reading Foundation.
+Grant applications are reviewed by the Board of Directors and outstanding submissions are selected to be awarded funding.
+Applications are accepted throughout the year with an annual submission deadline of October, 1.

 Any educational organization is encouraged to examine their literacy goals and technology needs and specifically how they might be used together.
 CRR encourages organizations to consider application for funding assistance.
 Rural and suburban groups such as schools, libraries and literacy groups are encouraged to apply.
 Zane has created a YouTube video entitled “The CRR Story” to share his personal literacy story and reason for starting the foundation.